cachix/devenv/docs/reference/yaml-options.md

     - relative file support in imports: `./mymodule.nix`

 ### What if a package is out of date?

 - Open [nixpkgs repo](https://github.com/NixOS/nixpkgs) and press `t` to search for your package.
 - Try to update/change the package using [the nixpkgs contributing guide](https://nixos.org/manual/nixpkgs/stable/#chap-quick-start), optionally contacting the maintainer for help if you get stuck.
 - Make a PR and remember the branch name.
-    - Add it to your devenv.yaml like so

-Using the nixpkgs input in form of 'github:$GH_USERNAME/nixpkgs/master', edit `devenv.yaml`:
+- Add it to your devenv.yaml using the nixpkgs input in form of 'github:$GH_USERNAME/nixpkgs/master', edit `devenv.yaml`:

 ```yaml
 inputs: